testing-library/testing-library-docs/docs/dom-testing-library/api-queries.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 It will NOT find the input node for label text broken up by elements.
-For this case, you can provide a `selector` in the options:
+If it is important that you query an actual `<label>` element you can provide a `selector` in the options:

 ```html
 <label> <span>Username</span> <input /> </label>